CalConnect/DEVGUIDE/_appendixes/Glossary_2.md

     </a>
   <div class="data-expander-child" markdown="1">
   Use of the terms alarm, reminder, alert, and notifications vary by implementation and can represent several things.
   They can represent a setting applied to an event by which a user indicates they want a 'notification' to be triggered to 'remind' them about some event or action (cp.
-VALARM in RFC5545).
+[VALARM](#VALARM) in [RFC5545](https://tools.ietf.org/html/rfc5545).
   They can also be used to designate the type of 'alert' that serves as the notification (e.g., email message, audible sound, pop-up window).
 (Reference [RFC4791 (CalDAV)](https://tools.ietf.org/html/rfc4791), [RFC5545](https://tools.ietf.org/html/rfc5545#section-3.6.6), [RFC5546 (iTip)](https://tools.ietf.org/html/rfc5546).)
   </div>
 </div>